 How we help

-When a woman is referred to Alana House she is given a warm welcome and given an assessment appointment, where her needs are assessed and depending on these, she is then allocated a trained support worker.
+When a woman is referred to Alana House, Reading, she is given a warm welcome and given an assessment appointment, where her needs are assessed and depending on these, she is then allocated a trained support worker.
 Each woman is offered an induction session which covers the range of services provided by Alana House as well as her background, presenting issues, needs and desired outcomes.

-Support workers use a holistic approach to ensure that women can access the best possible support and tools to achieve their goals.
+Support workers at Alana House use a holistic approach to ensure that women can access the best possible support and tools to achieve their goals.
 Each woman is offered regular 1-2 -1 sessions with her support worker, and encouraged to utilise the range of Alana House services to help her to achieve the outcomes outlined in her support plans which may also include support from our partner agencies.

 Through this holistic support, many women are able to make positive changes in their lives, reducing the chaos and improving the outcomes for them and their families.
 Click the images at the bottom of the page for some Alana House case studies.